ts-stack/markdown/README.md

  */
 static setOptions(options: MarkedOptions): this;

-// This class also using as a type. class MarkedOptions
+// This class also using as an interface. class MarkedOptions
 {
   gfm?: boolean = true;